zafrem/obsidian-role-switch/README.md

 The following features are currently disabled in this version but remain in the codebase for future use:

 - **API & Synchronization Settings**: Combined API server and device synchronization functionality (will be enabled in a future version)
-- **Donation Section**: Support development section in settings (currently commented out)

-These features can be re-enabled by uncommenting the relevant sections in `src/settings/Settings.ts`.

 ---